PraveenS2022/PraveenS2022/README.md

 ---

 ### 🚀 About Me
-Currently an intern at **X-workZ**, where I’m learning **Java** to develop clean, efficient applications.
-I enjoy solving problems, writing readable code, and creating reliable solutions.
+Currently an intern at **X-workZ**, where I’m learning **Java** to develop clean, efficient applications.I enjoy solving problems, writing readable code, and creating reliable solutions.
 Passionate about building impactful software and continuously improving my coding skills.

 ---